voizzzz/difm-aliases/README.md

 alias chiptunes='mplayer http://pub7.di.fm/di_chiptunes'

-So you just type chiptunes on terminal and it starts playing the station.
+So if you type chiptunes on terminal, it starts playing the station.

 You need to have mplayer installed (sudo apt-get install mplayer) and restart terminal after you copied the aliases.

+You can modify the aliases however it suits you.